Key Breed Facts

 Irish Setters are susceptible to bloat which means they should not be fed just one large meal a day, but preferably 2 small ones.
 They should not be fed just before they go out for a walk or just when they come back from one either because this puts them more at risk of developing bloat.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £50 - £60 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with an Irish Setter and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.
+On top of this, you would need to factor in veterinary costs if you want to share your home with an Irish Setter and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.

 Click 'Like' if you love Irish Setters.